 Inductive, Collective & Evolutionary Automated Machine Reasoning

 From a set of structured data collected on the process to be modeled and characterized by a set of potentially predictive variables, xtractis robots discover the underlying models, by Inductive Automatic Reasoning.

-More precisely, it is an Inductive Collective Competitive Reflective Cooperative and Evolutionary Learning!
+More precisely, it is an Inductive Collective Competitive Reflective Cooperative and Evolutionary Reasoning!
 This means that several robots are launched in competition to process the same problem, each robot having a distinct learning strategy, among the infinite family of strategies at their disposal.
 After completing their respective inductive reasoning, the robots systematically, objectively and intensively assess the robustness of the models discovered.

-Once each robot has selected its top models, the xtractis robots enter a cooperation phase to build, without supervision, new inductive learning strategies that are more advanced and more efficient than those of robots of the previous generation, and this at infinity.
-Unlike Open Source AI algorithms which are fixed a priori by the modeler, our robots are able to learn alone to learn better.
+Once each robot has selected its top models, the xtractis robots enter a cooperation phase to build, without supervision, new inductive reasoning strategies that are more advanced and more efficient than those of robots of the previous generation, and this at infinity.
+Unlike Open Source AI algorithms which are fixed a priori by the modeler, our robots are able to learn alone to reason better.
 Consequently, on a set of learning data which does not change, the more they will have computational energy (power x time), the more they will be able to discover more and more efficient and more compact predictive models, therefore the most explicable.

 Robustess needs processing time